SaaS SEO

 Pro tip: you can automate the model so it’s up to date through different Google Analytics, Google Search Console, and Ahrefs data connectors.

-3) Do thorough competitor analysis to reverse engineer tactics
+3) Conduct a SaaS competitor analysis to reverse engineer effective SEO tactics

 There’s no point reinventing the wheel or failing for the sake of failing.
 Get a head start by digging into competitor strategies through tools like Ahefs, SEMRush, and Google itself.